NCERT Solutions for Class 11 Biology Chapter 17 Locomotion and Movement

 NCERT Solutions for Class 11: Subject-wise

-Important Question of Class 11 Biology NCERT Chapter 17
+Important Questions of Class 11 Biology NCERT Chapter 17 Locomotion and Movement

-Take a look at this important question that helps in understanding the concept.
+Take a look at some of the important questions given below that help in understanding the concept.
 For more questions, students can also refer to the answers given in the NCERT Solutions for Class 11 Biology Chapter 17 Locomotion and Movement.
 These provide conceptual clarity and improve performance as well.

 Question 1: Among the provided options, which combination of bones actively contributes to the locomotion of a cricket player rapidly chasing a ball on the field?